BLACK APPALACHIA • CULTURAL PRESERVATION • COMMUNITY CONNECTION • SCHOLARLY COLLABORATION • HERITAGE CELEBRATION •

 Preserving Our Roots, Building Our Future

-We are dedicated to fostering meaningful collaboration and cultural enrichment within the Black Appalachian community.
-By honoring our shared heritage and supporting local initiatives, we create a space where everyone can thrive and connect through mutual respect and collective strength.
+We are dedicated to fostering meaningful collaboration, intellectual engagement, and cultural enrichment within Central Appalachia and the Black Appalachian community.
+By honoring our shared heritage and supporting local initiatives like the Appalachian Freedom Heritage Tourism Initiative's Underground Railroad project, we create a space where everyone can thrive and connect through mutual respect and collective strength.

 Programs & Initiatives